pixeljetstream/r3e-adaptive-ai-primer/README.md

 ## How to use

+### Resetting the AI times

+You can set the existing AI times to zero influence.
+This is particularly useful whenever the game's AI algorithms have changed a lot.
+The benefit is that you will not loose your own existing laptimes, and the AI will use the old AI levels to start its adaptation search.

+* Run the tool (it will print some command-line stuff)
+* Press the "Reset all AI times" button

 ### Database Seed Setup

 The project comes with a "database.lua" file provided by "Cheerfullyinsane".
 You can contribute [here](https://forum.sector3studios.com/index.php?threads/adaptive-ai-database-prototype-call-for-participation.5632/) to make it better, however it has to be reset after every major AI or physics update (current database state is roughly from January 2017 onwards).